mobilmindz/Mobile-app-Development-/README.md

 # Mobile-app-Development-
 The craze of mobile apps doesn’t seem to hold any time soon.
 These tiny software applications are inspiring a growing number of people to develop their own app.
 If you too are one of them, you will certainly need the guidance and consultation of an expert app development company.
+A professional developer will begin your project from the scratch.
+Here are the 4 important points an expert developer considers before beginning the project:
+Planning the process
+You may have an idea in your mind but it needs a proper planning before being developed as an app.
+Idea defines goal and the path you will reach to a conclusion.
+Without a proper definition to your idea, development will turn out to be a cumbersome task.
+A professional app development company begins defining the idea with a detailed research on similar apps.
+It then analyzes the idea for several things such as how these apps have been performing; how users have reviewed them and; how many downloads they have received so far.
+Then it tries to discover the weakest areas where improvements can be done in your app.
+The development company will also help you decide whether the app should be free or paid.
+It depends on the type of app; like a useful utility tool can be provided as a free version with limited features and a paid version with all features enabled.
+Same applies on games.
+It’s suggested that you keep a game app free and make money via ads or in-app purchase method.
+Idea formation
+A professional firm will certainly evaluate your idea for its uniqueness and, if it does not fit to be, the firm will treat it to be so.
+It’s the second important thing developer will do for you.
+Often time clients already have an app in mind and they want to make it look like that.
+But building a copy of existing app isn’t a unique approach.
+A real developer will give you its own inputs to make your idea unique even if it’s based on an existing app.
+Deciding on your target audience
+This is a crucial aspect to consider.
+If you don’t know who your audience is, you will hardly be able to attain your goal.
+There may be more than one ways to decide the target audience.
+Depends on the objects to be fulfilled by your app, the parameters deciding your target-audience include platform preference, age, geography, business-users, etc.
+Designing and Coding Phase
+In most cases, clients have some design in mind.
+But if it’s not, a professional app development company is also able to create app designs.
+It can suggests you more than one designs for your app and leave it on your to choose one of them or make corrections.
+Software firms use a rich toolset to create app designs.
+Once the design is approved, the coding phase begins.